Leona Maguire: 2015

-On 25 June, Maguire was named on the 2015 All-ACC Academic Team which recognises academic excellence as well as athletic excellence.
-In June Maguire won the Golfweek National Player of the Year award and also was selected to Golfweek First Team All-America.
+On 25 June, Maguire was named on the 2015 All-ACC Academic Team which recognises academic as well as athletic excellence.
+The same month, she won the Golfweek National Player of the Year award and was selected to Golfweek's All-America First Team.
 On 6 July Maguire was named on the WGCA 2015 All-American Scholar Team.
 On 27 July, Maguire represented Great Britain & Ireland in the Vagliano Trophy against Europe, held at Malone Golf Club, Belfast, Northern Ireland.
-Europe won 12 1/2 points to 11 1/2.
-Maguire was undefeated, contributing 3 1/2 points of the GB & Ireland total.
+Europe won with 12.5 points to 11.5.
+Maguire was undefeated, contributing 3.5 points of the GB & Ireland total.

 Maguire was invited as a guest amateur to play in the European Ladies Tour's ISPS Handa Ladies European Masters held at Buckinghamshire Golf Club, Denham, England on 2–5 July.
-Maguire stunned the professionals by finishing second, just one shot off the lead with rounds of 69, 70, 69, 69.
-As an amateur Maguire could not accept the 2nd place prize money of €50,000.
-In her last seven stroke play competitions, she finished 1st, 3rd, 1st, 1st, 2nd, 1st and 2nd.
-On 20 August 2015, Maguire was awarded the Mark H. McCormack Medal given annually to the number one ranked female amateur player in the world.
+She stunned the professionals by finishing second, just one shot off the lead with rounds of 69, 70, 69, and 69.
+As an amateur Maguire could not accept the prize money of €50,000.
+In her last seven stroke-play competitions, she finished 1st, 3rd, 1st, 1st, 2nd, 1st, and 2nd.
+On 20 August 2015, Maguire was awarded the Mark H. McCormack Medal given annually to the number-one-ranked female amateur player in the world.
 Maguire was invited to play in the fifth and final major of the year, The Evian Championship held at Evians Golf Club, Evian Les Bains, France, on 10–13 September.

 Maguire finished as leading amateur and became the first woman ever from the Republic of Ireland to make the cut in a major.
-As an amateur Maguire could not accept her prize money of €18,648, meaning she has forfeited over €68,000 in prize money in 2015.
-Although still an amateur and having only played a couple of professional tournaments in 2015, Maguire was ranked in the top 300 of the Women's World Golf Rankings.
+Again as an amateur Maguire could not accept her prize money of €18,648, meaning forfeited over €68,000 in prize money in 2015.
+Nonetheless, she was included in the top 300 of the Women's World Golf Rankings.
 In September Maguire was awarded the European Ladies' Amateur Golf Ranking's gold medal.
+In December she won the Irish Women's Amateur Golfer of The Year award for the third time.